SanWieb/inspectre-ae/pocs/speculation-windows/README.md

 ./build_kernel.sh
 ```

+Note: If your architecture is not supported by the Ubuntu config,
+creating a config via `make localmodconfig` should also work.
+The tests should
+not be dependent on a kernel version, but we did not test for it either.

 Please add 'isolcpus=2,3' to the kernel boot parameters.
 Replace
 2 and 3 with the core you want to test the PoC on and the corresponding
 sibling.